 The Lake County Alternative Prosecution Program is like the Kane County Deferred Prosecution Program.
 DuPage County is the only County in the Chicago Metropolitan Area that does not offer any type of Deferred Prosecution Program for first time offenders.

-James G Dimeas is a nationally-recognized, award-winning criminal defense attorney who has spent the past 25 years handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James G Dimeas is a nationally-recognized, award-winning criminal defense attorney who has spent over-27 years handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Criminal defense lawyer, James Dimeas, was named a ‘Best Criminal Defense Lawyer in Chicago” by Expertise in 2017 and a “Best DUI Attorney.”
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
-The American Institute of Criminal Law Attorneys has named James Dimeas a “10 Best Attorney Client Satisfaction.”
-The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney Client Satisfaction.”
+The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”
+AVVO rates James Dimeas as “Superb,” the highest rating possible for any criminal defense lawyer in the United States.